cloudfoundry-community/gautocloud/docs/connectors.md

 Add a straight forward connector which give back schema fed by loader.

-This connector is also connector intercepter, it use interceptor [schema](https://godoc.org/github.com/cloudfoundry-community/gautocloud/interceptor#NewSchema).
+This connector is also connector intercepter, it use interceptor [schema](https://godoc.org/github.com/cloudfoundry-community/gautocloud/interceptor#NewSchema) as default interceptor.

+You can also set your interceptors to connector, they will be used only if struct does not implement interface [SchemaIntercepter](https://godoc.org/github.com/cloudfoundry-community/gautocloud/interceptor#SchemaIntercepter).

+You can find interceptors already created at https://godoc.org/github.com/cloudfoundry-community/gautocloud/interceptor .

 ##### Example